reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 ### Add JavaScript Files

 Under the `/static` folder, create a new folder named `js`.
-In this folder, create a new file named `okta-login.js`.
-Add the following JavaScript to this file.
+In this folder, create a new file named `okta-login.js` and add the following JavaScript to this file.
 This JavaScript file will only be used with the login page itself.

 ```js
 // using jQuery, wait for the document to finish loading